 Luxury

-Algodon Mansion – a gay-friendly hotel located in the upscale Recoleta neighborhood, Algodon Mansion is a restored French classical mansion with ten beautiful suites.
-Guests can enjoy the sauna room or take advantage of the rooftop swimming pool and outdoor terrace.
-Around the hotel, you’ll also find boutiques, art galleries, restaurants, and cafés.
+Algodon Mansion – A gay-friendly hotel located in the upscale Recoleta neighborhood, Algodon Mansion is a restored French classical mansion with ten stunning suites.
+Guests can relax in the sauna or enjoy the rooftop swimming pool and outdoor terrace.
+Nearby, you'll find boutiques, art galleries, restaurants, and cafés.

-Faena Hotel – offers 90 classic styled rooms with modern splashes in Puerto Madero, a new vibrant neighborhood in the city.
-Hotel amenities include a fine dining restaurant, gym, spa, and an outdoor pool.
-The gay-friendly hotel has also hosted various LGBT weddings as it's a beautiful and welcoming place to celebrate.
+Faena Hotel – Located in Puerto Madero, a vibrant new neighborhood, this hotel offers 90 classically styled rooms with modern touches.
+Amenities include a fine dining restaurant, gym, spa, and outdoor pool.
+The gay-friendly hotel has hosted numerous LGBT weddings, making it a welcoming and beautiful place to celebrate.

-Loi Suites Recoleta – stay in the upscale neighborhood of Recoleta.
-This gay-friendly hotel has studios and two-room suites designed with a minimalistic look.
-Around it, you’ll find art galleries, restaurants, as well as the nightlife and many attractions of the city.
-Guests of the property can also enjoy an in-house restaurant, a heated swimming pool, and a beautiful Winter Garden.
+Loi Suites Recoleta – Situated in the elegant Recoleta neighborhood, this gay-friendly hotel offers studios and two-room suites with a minimalist design.
+Nearby attractions include art galleries, restaurants, nightlife, and major city sights.
+Guests can also enjoy the in-house restaurant, a heated swimming pool, and a stunning Winter Garden.

 Mid-Range

-Lugar Gay – a men-only, gay bed & breakfast in the neighborhood of San Telmo, a bohemian neighborhood in the city.
+Lugar Gay – A men-only, gay bed & breakfast in the bohemian San Telmo neighborhood.
 It features a relaxing hot tub, cozy lounge area, small gym, shared kitchen facilities, and a library.
-Pop up to the sun terrace for wonderful views of the Buenos Aires skyline.
-Of course, breakfast is included.
-They even run their own gay tango nights on Fridays.
-Nearby sights include Plaza de Mayo Square, Puerto Madero Waterfront, and Recoleta Cemetery.
+Head up to the sun terrace for breathtaking views of the Buenos Aires skyline.
+Breakfast is included, and they even host gay tango nights on Fridays.
+Nearby attractions include Plaza de Mayo Square, the Puerto Madero Waterfront, and Recoleta Cemetery.

-Mio Hotel – a gay-friendly boutique hotel situated in the Recoleta neighborhood with Plaza Francia, Recoleta Mall, El Ateneo Grand Splendid, and Teatro Colon all within walking distance.
-The hotel itself offers an indoor pool, fitness center, library lounge, and onsite restaurant.
+Mio Hotel – A gay-friendly boutique hotel located in Recoleta, close to Plaza Francia, Recoleta Mall, El Ateneo Grand Splendid, and Teatro Colón.
+The hotel offers an indoor pool, fitness center, library lounge, and an on-site restaurant.

-Sissi Haz – a beautiful blue rustic-looking building found just on the outskirts of the main gay area in Buenos Aires, Palermo.
-Contains personable rooms with balconies, wide-screen TVs and hardwood floors.
-All topped off with a delicious continental breakfast that can be delivered right to your room.
+Sissi Haz – A charming blue rustic-style building on the outskirts of Palermo, the main gay area in Buenos Aires.
+It features intimate rooms with balconies, wide-screen TVs, and hardwood floors, complemented by a delicious continental breakfast that can be delivered to your room.

 Budget

-Art Factory – an old mansion turned funky gay-friendly hostel in San Telmo with shared and private rooms.
-It offers Tango and Spanish lessons, cultural activities, and a large roof-deck.
-It’s located close to many attractions like Plaza de Mayo, the San Telmo Fair, and the Puerto Madero neighborhood.
+Art Factory – A funky, gay-friendly hostel in San Telmo, set in a renovated mansion.
+It offers shared and private rooms, tango and Spanish lessons, cultural activities, and a spacious roof deck.
+Attractions like Plaza de Mayo, the San Telmo Fair, and the Puerto Madero neighborhood are all nearby.

-Le Petit Palais – A small yet classy, French inspired, gay-friendly bed and breakfast just a few blocks from Palermo.
-Renowned for its friendly host and his three adorable cats.
-The rooms all come with chic parquet floors, private bathrooms and views of the patio below.
-Each morning a delicious continental breakfast is served on a terrace to ready you for a hard day exploring Buenos Aires.
+Le Petit Palais – A small yet stylish, French-inspired gay-friendly bed & breakfast a few blocks from Palermo.
+It's renowned for its friendly host and his three adorable cats.
+Rooms feature chic parquet floors, private bathrooms, and patio views.
+A delicious continental breakfast is served each morning on the terrace, preparing you for a day of exploring Buenos Aires.

 We’ve partnered with misterb&b to help curate the most LGBT+ friendly homestays. misterb&b is not a hotel or chain, but rather a booking platform for rooms, apartments and homes and it allows you to book from gay and gay-friendly hosts around the world.
 They have hosts in more than 200 countries and territories with more than 1 million total listings.
 Understanding the gay scene is much more easily done with the help of a local and home-sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid. misterb&b is our top choice if your priority is exploring the local gay scene.

-Caminito in La Boca – a colorful and vibrant district with plenty of restaurants, shops and dance performances to check out.
-Be sure to take the recommended buses there as parts of the area are known for crime and muggings.
+Caminito in La Boca -A lively and colorful district filled with restaurants, shops, and street performances, including tango.
+Be sure to take the recommended buses to get there, as some parts of the area are known for crime and muggings.
 Book tour →

-Tango Queer – (tango classes) – it takes two to tango and at Tango Queer it doesn’t matter your gender or sexual orientation.
-Throw societal norms out the window and freely choose who you want to dance with and which role you’d like to take.
-Everyone here learns to lead and follow while enjoying this symbolic dance of Argentina.
+Tango Queer – (tango classes) – It takes two to tango, and at Tango Queer, your gender or sexual orientation doesn’t matter.
+Throw societal norms out the window and freely choose who you want to dance with and which role you'd like to take.
+Everyone here learns both leading and following, all while enjoying this symbolic dance of Argentina.

-La Marshall – (school famous for gay milonga) – considered by many as the city’s first gay tango, La Marshall may be easy to miss in downtown Buenos Aires; however, it’s the place to be for gay milonga.
-Here you’ll find a mixed and friendly crowd and partners are encouraged to switch roles breaking gender norms while enjoying this Argentine tradition.
+La Marshall – (school famous for gay milonga) – Widely regarded as the city’s first gay tango event, La Marshall is a gem in downtown Buenos Aires.
+It’s the place to experience gay milonga, with a mixed and friendly crowd.
+Partners are encouraged to switch roles, breaking gender norms while enjoying this iconic Argentine tradition.

 Gay Tours in Buenos Aires